j i m v a l l a n c e > d i s c o g r a p h y > s o n g s

 (photo: Kristiaan Van Ermengem)

-We ran down to Kensington High Street and jumped on the bus, arriving in front of Albert Hall with just seconds to spare.
-It's a huge oval building, and we jogged around the perimeter until we found the "stage door", manned by an elderly security guard in a small booth.
+We sprinted up to Kensington High Street and jumped on the rear platform of a double-decker bus, arriving with seconds to spare.
+Albert Hall is a huge oval building.
+We jogged around the perimeter until we found the "stage door", manned by an elderly security guard sitting in a small glass booth.

-"Alright, in you go", he said, waving us through the door.
-It was like the "Troll" scene from Monty Python's Holy Grail film ... ("What's your favourite colour?").
+"Alright, in you go", he said, waving us through the stage door.

 So much for security!

-We didn't have long to wait before a palace representative came into the room announced that the Prince and Princess would be arriving shortly.
-He listed a few simple rules: he asked that we not speak to Charels and Diana unless they spoke to us first.
-And if they did speak to us, we were to address them as "Sir" and "Ma'am" ... in other words, this was an informal evening for the royal couple.
+We didn't have long to wait before a palace representative came in and announced that the Prince and Princess would be arriving shortly.
+He listed a few simple rules: that we not speak to Charles and Diana unless they speak to us first ... and if they did speak to us, we were to address them as "Sir" and "Ma'am" ... in other words, this was an informal evening for the royal couple.

-A moment later two very large doors opened, and in they walked!
+A moment later two very large doors opene, and the royal couple made their entry.

 audio above: In the mid-1990s a Vancouver radio station recorded a "twisted tune" parody of the song "Diana", re-titled "Viagra".